mread/mread.github.com/_posts/2015-10-07-faster-builds-1.markdown

 categories: builds buck
 ---

-At LMAX we've been using Buck and a monolithic source tree for about 18 months.
-Prompted by the recent article from Google on how they do this kind of thing at massive scale and the article from Netflix on engineering efficiency I thought I should post on how we do these things at LMAX where we call our engineering efficiency team "Technical Engineering".
+At [LMAX][1] we've been using [Buck][2] and a monolithic source tree for about 18 months.
+Prompted by the [recent talk from Google][3] on how they do this kind of thing at massive scale and [some similar][4] [articles from Twitter][5] I thought I should post on how we do these things at LMAX where we call our engineering effectiveness team "Technical Engineering".

 ## Life before Buck